Karaoke-as-a-Service/tone-deaf-tools/README.md

   files

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit --only-check ONLY_CHECK
+                        restrict checking to the given ones. encoding is always checked.

 ```